 Step 2: Prep the rice paper

 Now let’s get to work with the wrapper.
 It’s likely that the rice paper you bought looks like a thin, brittle disc—but don’t worry—we’re going to soften it to wrap your spring rolls.
-Start by filling a large, shallow dish partway with water.
+Start by filling a large, shallow dish partway with water (a pie plate works perfectly for this).
 Take a single sheet of rice paper and dip it into the water until it just starts to soften.
-This should take 15-20 seconds.
+This should take 15 to 20 seconds.

-When the rice paper has softened, layer a quarter of the filling along with the almonds and peas in a strip across the bottom third of the wrapper.
+When the rice paper has softened, layer a quarter cup of the filling, along with the almonds and peas, in a strip across the bottom third of the wrapper.
 Leave some room at the edges.
 Fold in both ends of the wrapper inward, then fold the bottom edge over the filling.
 Roll it up tightly and place on your serving plate with the seam side down.
 Repeat, starting with step 2, until you’re finished with the filling.

 Step 4: Enjoy